About Simcoe Kids Emergency Dental Care Services

-What constitutes a dental emergency?
-Anything tooth-related that you just didn’t see coming, and which needs immediate attention.
+What warrants emergency dental care for kids?
+Any oral trauma or tooth-related problem that you just didn’t see coming and you feel needs immediate attention.

 Show us a kid who has never needed to see an emergency dentist, and we’ll show you the tooth fairy!

-Some of the most common reasons your child might need to see an emergency dentist – and fast – include:
+Some of the most common reasons for emergency dental care for kids, where your child might need to see an emergency dentist – and fast – include:

 There’s nothing quite like an excruciating toothache or other pains in the mouth to make your little one miserable – and keep both you and them up at night!
 A fairly common occurrence for many children, oral aches and pains can be caused by a number of factors, such as:

 - Tooth decay

 - New teeth erupting

 If your child is complaining about toothache or mouth pain, or if your younger child is clearly in oral pain or discomfort (you’ll know!), there are a few things you can do to help alleviate any pain right away.
 Start by looking inside the mouth and checking for any swelling, redness, broken teeth, or other abnormalities.

 Do a thorough floss to get rid of any stuck food, then rinse with warm salt water.
 If the pain is really bad, you can even apply a cold compress to the outer cheek near the infected area, and douse with appropriate kids’ painkiller medication.
 If none of this provides effective, persistent relief, it’s time to call the professionals.